Table of Content

 CD4 cells are indicators to your immune system.
 The range of normal CD4 cells count is 500-1500 cells/cubic millimetre of blood sample.
 With the worsening of HIV condition in a person, the CD4 cell count alarmingly decreases.

 CD4 count basically is a test measuring the count of CD4 cells in a blood sample.
+The normal count of CD4 cells is between 500 to 1500 per cubic milimetre of blood.
 Also referred to as T cells, CD4 cells fight infections, serving as critical defensive structures of the immune system.
 HIV strikes and destroys these CD4 cells.
 CD4 count helps determine the health of an HIV infected person’s immune system.

 Significance of CD4 T-cells in HIV